 Stripe patterns are widely spread in nature in different scales, from the smallest molecules to skin pattern of plants and animals.

 These patterns can also be identified in the growth of cells, which show how their intensification in specified areas makes the surface transform and curl on itself.
-The generation and the properties of such structures are explored through parametric techniques using algorithms to create complex hyperbolic geometries.
+The generation and the properties of such structures are explored through parametric techniques using algorithms to create complex.
 In depth, from a spatial point of view, stripe surface discretization can be used to represent three-dimensional objects defining space, form, and structure simultaneously.
 They are intensively adopted in various fields of construction, like boat industry, concrete formworks, panelling techniques among many others.
-While in computational design, material elements can be defined by behaviour rather than shape, arising new performative potential through the material driven design approach.
+While in computational design, material elements can be defined by behaviour rather than shape, arising new performative potential through the material driven design.

 Among the learning process of computational and parametric design, this workshop is oriented towards the digital fabrication strategies and an integrative design thinking.
 Workshop sessions will include material properties research, development of complex geometrical 3D parametric models, fabrication details and techniques, work with small scale prototypes with the help of a laser cutter and 1:1 prototypes with the use of a CNC machine.
 In order to test the performative capacity of the material and the integration of all the principles mentioned above, an architectural prototype will be realised in scale 1:1.

 Day 01 | Friday

 Topic: Geometries and Connections

 Topic: Material Testing and Computation Integration